PythWare/Aldnoah-Engine/README.md

 Credit goes to Kanbei and Zebuta for allowing me to include their txt file documentation on names and values for Warriors Orochi 3 and Bladestorm Nightmare, Credit also goes to The Tempest who spent time helping me identify maps based on their models.
 More Credit also goes to TwistZero for their documentation on Dynasty Warriors 8 Packs and Manny for gifting me Warriors Orochi 4 as well as his info on WO4's unit data.

+Credit also goes to default.kramer for gifting me Dragon Quest Builders 2, without their contribution I probably wouldn't have looked into supporting DQB2.

+Credit goes to sapphire and playinful for informing me of DQB2 using encryption, their sample files helped me solve the encryption used for DQB2

 # Constellation Mod Manager

 AE includes the **Constellation Mod Manager**, a one of a kind mod manager built specifically for Koei Tecmo/Omega Force container based games.